WhereIsMyTransport/TransportApiSdk.NET/README.md

-# TransportApiSdk.NET
-iOS SDK for the WhereIsMyTransport Transport API.
+# TransportApiSdk - WhereIsMyTransport API Client Library for .NET

 The unofficial .NET SDK for the [WhereIsMyTransport](https://www.whereismytransport.com) API.